10 User and Customer Engagement Strategies for 2018

 Customer engagement is an all-encompassing term that stretches across teams and metrics.
-At a high level, customer engagement can be defined as the experience and touchpoints a customer has with your product and company.
+At a high level, customer engagement can be defined as the experience and touchpoints a customer has with your product and company—and making sure they return to have those experiences again.

-All hands on support can drive growth in many SaaS companies.
-As these programs keep their entire team in touch with the personalities, pains and wishes of their customers and free trial users.
+All hands on support drives growth in many SaaS companies.
+As these programs keep their entire team in touch with the personalities, pains, and wishes of their customers and free trial users.

 With analytics systems like these, you can get visibility into customer engagement by way of product usage.
 You can run reports and build dashboards on all kinds of metrics, like which features are being used by which personas, what cohorts are likely to churn and when, and how far a new user gets before dropping off.